Trees are beneficial to the environment for a variety of reasons.

 There's a lot to be said for trees!

 It's important to nurture the trees we have, plant new and identify and protect naturally regenerating trees on the farm.

-At this point it has to be said that the right tree, in the right place, is vital.
+It's vital to have the right tree, in the right place.
 The farm is surrounded by ancient oak and planting more is an obvious choice, but nature also highlights other species like silver birch, small leaved lime, crab apple and others.

 It's not a good plan to push trees into the ground and walk away for good.